susisstrolch/Vertex-Delta-Mods/K8800-Vertical_Slider/README.txt

     no alternate skin rotation
     no adaptive layers

-You'll need 3 bolts M3x12 (M3x15) for endstop adjustment.
+You'll need 3 bolds M3x12 (M3x15) for endstop adjustment.
 No need to cut the threads
 The endstop actuator should sit pretty tight in the belt catch block.